-A lifetime of designing programs for at-risk populations led Conrad to the killing fields of northern Uganda in 2006.
-Challenged with the trauma and reintegration problems that former child soldiers and other abductees were experiencing upon their return home, the concept of ChildVoice was born to provide a place of healing and restoration for those left behind.
+A lifetime of designing programs for at-risk populations led Conrad to the war-devastated region of northern Uganda in 2006.
+When challenged by the trauma and reintegration problems that former child soldiers and other abductees were experiencing upon their return home, Conrad developed the concept of ChildVoice, a place of healing and restoration for those left behind.

-As ChildVoice’s CEO and President Conrad’s work today focuses on strengthening the programs in Uganda, while opening up new programs in other conflict regions around the world.
+As ChildVoice’s CEO and President, Conrad’s work today focuses on strengthening programs at the Lukome Center and in the refugee settlements of northern Uganda while opening up new programs in Nigeria and other conflict regions around the world.

-An avid cyclist, Conrad has ridden 9 times across the state of Iowa -- over 4,500 miles, to promote ChildVoice and its work with war affected children.
+An avid cyclist, Conrad has ridden nine times across the state of Iowa -- more than 4,500 miles -- to promote ChildVoice and its work with war-affected children.
 When not working or riding, Conrad and his wife, Kathy, raise Highland cattle and quarter horses on their farm in New Hampshire.

 Kristin is the Director of Programs at ChildVoice.
-After receiving her Bachelors of Science in Nutrition she worked at the Lukome Center in Uganda for four years.
-There she specialized in the areas of health and nutrition education as well as establishing income generating projects within the local community.
-While working alongside her colleagues and community in Uganda, her passion for social justice and humanitarian development grew seeing the transformation of lives firsthand.
+After receiving her Bachelor of Science in Nutrition, she worked at the Lukome Center in Uganda for four years.
+There she specialized in the areas of health and nutrition education, as well as establishing income-generating projects within the local community.
+While working alongside her colleagues and community in Uganda, her passion for social justice and humanitarian development grew as she saw the transformation of lives firsthand.
 She continues to travel to East Africa with ChildVoice, working with children whose lives have been shattered by war.

-Originally from Missouri, Krista, her husband and three sons moved to New Hampshire in 2000 and have embraced it as their home.
-She has a background in teaching and more recently worked for several years in the non-profit disability sector.
+Originally from Missouri, Krista, her husband, and their three sons moved to New Hampshire in 2000 and have embraced it as their home.
+She has a background in teaching and more recently worked for several years in the non-profit sector for persons with disabilities.
 Krista serves as the Donor Relations Coordinator for ChildVoice and loves connecting with people about our work with war-affected children.
 Outside of work, you’ll find her kayaking, golfing, or playing the drums for the worship team at her church.

-Born and raised 15 years in Istanbul, Turkey, Petek Altuğ has always had a heart to serve people across the nations.
-Following her transition to the USA for her final years of high school, Petek attended Wellesley College, majoring in Sociology prior to serving 7 years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
-Petek fell in love with Uganda and ChildVoice during those three summers and decided to move there and work full-time with our Lukome center from July 2015-July2016.
-She has now returned for further graduate studies and continuing work with CVI in the USA office.
+Born and raised in Istanbul, Turkey, Petek Altuğ has always had a heart to serve people across the nations.
+Following her transition to the U.S. for her final years of high school, Petek attended Wellesley College,receiving her B.A. in Sociology prior to serving several years with InterVarsity Christian Fellowship, through which she encountered ChildVoice during their summer global projects to Uganda.
+Petek fell in love with Uganda and ChildVoice during those three summers and decided to move there and work full-time with our Lukome Center from July 2015-July2016.
+She has now returned for further graduate studies and is continuing work with ChildVoice in the U.S. office.

-Petek's current focus is on finalizing the development of the Bridges Out of Poverty curriculum for the Ugandan context, and facilitating the monitoring and evaluation of our program to help empower our students' transformations to their utmost potential.
-Apart from her love for the girls and children who bring her much joy at CVI, Petek enjoys dancing, playing basketball, cooking with fresh ingredients and soaking up beautiful sunrises and sunsets over any body of water (or African plain).
+Petek serves as the Monitoring and Evaluation Coordinator.
+In addition to facilitating a robust M&E of our program to help empower our students' transformations to their utmost potential, she is developing the Bridges Out of Poverty curriculum for the Ugandan context.
+Apart from her love for the girls and children who bring her much joy at CV, Petek enjoys dancing, playing basketball, cooking with fresh ingredients, and soaking up beautiful sunrises and sunsets over any body of water (or African plain).

-Kirby, a one-year old Australian Cattle dog, splits his time between ChildVoice’s New Hampshire office and Conrad Mandsager’s farm.
+Kirby, an Australian Cattle dog, splits his time between ChildVoice’s New Hampshire office and Conrad Mandsager’s farm.
 When he’s not herding cattle, Kirby enjoys greeting guests at the office, playing catch, and napping.